+Energy performance contracting has been used for over 30 years by state and local government agencies throughout the United States to promote energy efficiency.
 The popularity of the ESCO delivery model for energy efficiency projects has grown very rapidly.
-ESCO industry annual revenues almost tripled over the 10 years from 1998 to 2008, rising from \$1.5 billion to \$4.1 billion.
+ESCO industry annual revenues almost tripled over the 10 years from 1998 to 2014, rising from \$1.5 billion to over \$5 billion.

-In Hawaii, DBEDT's Energy Performance Contracting Program began in 1989 with enactment of legislation authorizing energy performance contracting by the Hawaii State Legislature.
+In Hawaii, DBEDT's Energy Performance Contracting Program began in 1988.
 The State Judiciary, Hawaii Public Housing Authority, Hawaii Healthcare Systems Corporation, County of Kauai, County of Hawaii, and the City and County of Honolulu are actively involved in energy performance contracting.
 Examples of EPC projects by State and County agencies (investment and cost savings are in 2009 dollars) include: